 Long-term naturalistic studies

-Bauer 1996, Compton 2001) (So, for instance, despite prior "controlled" double-blind research, decades passed before recognizing that significant antidepressant use often fosters rapid-cycling, or otherwise worsens long-term outcome.
+Because of such factors, sufficiently controlled double-blinds studying bipolar treatment are unlikely.
+(Bauer 1996, Compton 2001) (So, for instance, despite prior "controlled" double-blind research, decades passed before recognizing that significant antidepressant use often fosters rapid-cycling, or otherwise worsens long-term outcome.
 (Post 2003, Ketter, Frye 2001))

 Consequently, some mainstream researchers now recommend open, naturalistic, longitudinal studies, i.e., following patients over many years, probably decades.
 (Bauer 1996, Compton 2001 Ketter, Frye 2001)